Table of Contents

 After undergoing infusion therapy, you must wait 90 days before getting a COVID-19 vaccine.

-What are signs of an allergic reaction to monoclonal antibody infusion therapy?
+What are signs of an allergic reaction to monoclonal antibody therapy?

 People can have an allergic reaction to monoclonal antibody infusion therapy.
-This is why you must be monitored at the infusion clinic for one hour after your infusion.
+Therefore, you must be monitored by staff after treatment.

 Signs of an allergic reaction to report to a healthcare professional: